abdulMuhit/IonicBackandStorage/README.md

 # IonicBackandStorage
-Ionic starter for backand project with upload image use base64 or Backand Storage
+Ionic starter for backand project with upload image use base64 and Backand Storage

 Hello, this is my first try to contribute in backand and ionic, so if there's any lack, please pardon me, and if theres another ways that more simple than this,